Is Gasoline a Compound or a Mixture?

 - Compounds are substances formed when two or more elements are chemically bonded in fixed proportions.
 To give you an idea, water (H₂O) is a compound made of hydrogen and oxygen atoms combined in a 2:1 ratio.
 The components lose their original properties and form a new substance with unique characteristics.

 - Mixtures, on the other hand, are physical combinations of two or more substances that retain their individual properties.
 The components can be separated by physical means, and their proportions can vary.
-Here's one way to look at it: air is a mixture of nitrogen, oxygen, and other gases.
+Take this case: air is a mixture of nitrogen, oxygen, and other gases.

 Composition of Gasoline

 Gasoline is a complex mixture of hydrocarbons, which are organic compounds consisting solely of hydrogen and carbon atoms.
-These hydrocarbons are derived from crude oil through a refining process called fractional distillation.
+That's why these hydrocarbons are derived from crude oil through a refining process called fractional distillation.
 The exact composition of gasoline varies depending on the source of crude oil and the refining methods used.

 - Alkanes (Paraffins): Straight-chain hydrocarbons like pentane (C₅H₁₂) and heptane (C₇H₁₆).
 These are highly flammable and contribute to gasoline’s volatility.